TranNhiem/FoxBrain_LLMs/README.md

 ## How can you help

-+ Would you like to contribute to the project?
-Please refer to the Contribute_guideline for instructions on how to get started and collaborate on this project together.
++ Would you like to contribute to the project? please reach out to Nhiem (rick.tvn@foxconn.com).

 ```
 @misc{FoxBrain,